MarcK0909/Project-CS-341/milestone/milestone.md

 		</tr>
 	</table>

-5. Is the project progressing as expected?
-Was your workload estimate correct?
-Critically reflect on your work plan and assess if you are on track.
+5. Workload and progress tracker

 We are well coordinated on the workload that we intended to do and it suits our pace well.
 The work on week 1 (and easter) was a bit harder since we all had to do the tutorial as well as doing what was intended for the project's first week, Marc and Clemens had to get familiar with Blender (altough they did the tutorial on week 1) but since it was easter break they had plenty of time, they were able to finish it in time.
 Ondrej's workload was a bit high too but as said before, there was enough time to catch up during the break.
 We are doing pretty well at keeping track of what we have to do and how.

 ## Schedule Update

-1. Acknowledge any delays or unexpected issues, and motivate proposed changes to the schedule, if needed.
+1. Delays or unexpected issues

 	We currently don't have any delays or unexpected issues.
 We prioritized completing the Boid algorithm and Bird animation over scene design, as these two elements are crucial for our vision of the project, and we wanted to make sure they are doable and working as envisioned.
 Moreover in the feedback to our proposal it was mentioned that the bird animation could be very challenging.
 	This means that this week and week 5 we will have less work for the bird flock integration and more work in scene creation.

-2. Present the work plan for the remaining weeks.
+2. Work plan for the remaining weeks.

 	<table>
 		<caption>Updated Schedule</caption>